 • Stay indoors until the shaking stops.

-• Stay from large pieces of furniture that can overturn.
+• Stay away from large pieces of furniture that can overturn.

 • If you are outdoors, find a clear spot away from buildings, trees and power lines.